10 Netflix Shows That Were Cancelled Way Too Soon

 GLOW (2017-2019)

-Out of all the comedies on this list, I think the cancelation of GLOW is the worst because it was so much fun.
+Out of all the comedies on this list, I think the cancellation of GLOW is the worst because it was so much fun.
 GLOW follows the story of fictionalized characters who were part of the gimmicks in the 1980s that included syndicated women’s professional wrestling, otherwise known as Gorgeous Ladies of Wrestling (GLOW).

-With three seasons, GLOW developed a fanbase based on the wonderful values that this show talked about all the time, from the acceptance of others to being comfortable in your own skin.
-While the show was a comedy most of the time, the dramatic moments seemed to hit just as hard and stick with you.
 The cast list was full of great talent, with the lead Alison Brie capturing the hearts of viewers.
-However, a Netflix spokesperson recently came out and said that they were canceling the show due to COVID-related reasons.
+However, a Netflix spokesperson came out and said that they were canceling the show due to COVID-related reasons.
 While it is a reasonable excuse as to why it was cancelled, it’s still a gut punch to the fans of the show.

 I’m sure that in the next couple of years, however, we will likely see more series get cancelled just like these.
 Hopefully, however, they can have a bit more closure than some of these did.